English at Firthmoor Primary School

 Key Stage 2 (Y3-Y6)

-Children in KS2 continue to have access to high quality reading books in the two school’s libraries as well as class reading areas.
-A range of non-fiction material to support learning int he wider curriculum is available e.g. The Week Junior, Science + Nature magazines.
+A range of non-fiction material to support learning in the wider curriculum is available and ordered from Durham Learning Resources if and when required.
 Home school reading records are issued to children in which they record each book read with a brief book review.
 Parents and school staff add comments to develop pupils’ reading responses and widen their reading choices.

 Reading in Action